cocos-creator/docs-3d-deprecated/en/editor/project/index.md

 ### Collision Matrix

 The collision matrix is used to manage the group and mask of physical elements.
-The corresponding mask value will be set automatically after 'useCollisionMatrix' is turned on.This feature is still in its infancy, so please use it with caution.
+The corresponding mask value will be set automatically after `useCollisionMatrix` is turned on.This feature is still in its infancy, so please use it with caution.

 ![Physics-collision](./index/physics-collision.png)

 #### Grouping concept

-In the editor, the grouping format of the collision matrix is`{index, name}`, `index`is the number of bits from `0` to `31`, and `name` is the name of the group.
-The new project project will have a default grouping:`{index: 0, name:'DEFAULT'}`.
+In the editor, the grouping format of the collision matrix is `{index, name}`, `index` is the number of bits from `0` to `31`, and `name` is the name of the group.
+The new project project will have a default grouping: `{index: 0, name:'DEFAULT'}`.

 By clicking the `+` button you can add a new group.